a1k0u/ubuntu-bluetooth-headphones-connect/README.md

 # Ubuntu bluetooth headphones connect

-> It is awesome when you wireless headphones automatically pairing with your system.
+> It is awesome when your wireless headphones automatically pairing with your system.

 This daemon-script and
 commands will help you to solve this problem.

 ### Find out MAC-address of your headphones
-If you have already connected this device, then use this command:
+If you have already connected your device, then use this command:

 ```shell